MagnusArxNilsen/Emacs/README.md

 ## Major Modes
 ### Org Mode
-A variant of Outline mode for using Emacs as an organizer and/or authoring<br />
-system.
-Files with names ending in the extension ‘.org’' are opened in Org mode<br />
-(note Choosing Modes).
+A variant of Outline mode for using Emacs as an organizer and/or authoring system.
+Files with names ending in the extension ‘.org’' are opened in Org mode (note Choosing Modes).
 To explicitly switch to Org mode, type ‘M-x org-mode’.